RaspAP/raspap-docs/docs/authentication.md

 ![](https://github.com/user-attachments/assets/ff7f1974-4411-4113-8130-f7ad4d9d9411){: style="width:480px"}

 Image files of type `.jpg`, `.gif` or `.png` up to a maximum of 2 MB are supported.
 To restore the avatar to the default, choose **Reset avatar**.

+## Session management
+The default PHP session timeout is defined as 24 minutes (1440 seconds).
+When this timeout is reached stored data will be seen as "garbage" and cleaned up by the garbage collection process.

+Previously, if a page was submitted after the session had expired, RaspAP would return a [CSRF token error](faq.md#token).
+Usually the page could simply be refreshed to generate a new session token.
+Now, when the logged-in user's session expires, the login dialog will appear prompting them to reauthenticate.

+This behavior is in line with many modern router implementations, which redirect an administrative user to a login page after a period of inactivity.
+This has the effect of enhancing security in the event the router is left unattended.

 ## Restoring defaults
 Login credentials are stored in `/etc/raspap/raspap.auth`.
 The password is encrypted and cannot be edited manually.
 If you've forgotten your admin login or wish to temporarily reset the defaults, you may do so by simply deleting this file: